126 Fencing Club the best place in london to start fencing

 As well as great events to gain experience in competition, the Elite Epee Junior Series Events are used within the England Youth Rankings for selecting England teams for International trips each year.

-The Elite Epee Junior Series from 2016/2017 onwards will expand on the successful format of the previous series and will now consist of 6 events per calendar year (subject to available dates and venues), plus the Grand Final for the top 8 available fencers for each age-group categiry.
-Just for the changeover from traditional fencing season (Sept to July) to a Calendar based season (Jan to Dec), for the 2016-17 year the series will actually run from September 2016 to December 2017 and consist of 9 events + the Grand Fianl event.
+The Elite Epee Junior Series in 2018 onwards onwards will continue with the successful format of the previous series and will now consist of 7 events per calendar year (subject to available dates and venues), plus the Grand Final for the top 8 available fencers for each age-group categiry.
 Each of the series events will have 4 age-groups with separate Boys and Girls events.
-The first 6 Events of the series (9 for 2016/17 series) will count as qualifier competitions in which competitors will receive points towards a series 'Points Race' ranking.
+The first 7 Events of the series will count as qualifier competitions in which competitors will receive points towards a series 'Points Race' ranking.
 The top 8 ranked fencers in the season (place countback if required) after the qualifying events from each age-group will then be invited to attend the Series Final to find the overall series champions for each group.

 Age-Groups for Series -